Nithin-GK/Turbulence-Simulations/README.md

 https://github.com/Riponcs/TurbulenceSimulatorPython

-Please cite the corresponding works if you utilize any of these simualators
+Please cite the corresponding works if you utilize any of these simulators

 ## If you use our work, please use the following citation
 ```